 If the injuries proved to be fatal and you are filing a suit on behalf of that person, you may also be able to receive additional compensation.

 - Loss of consortium or companionship (these are marital benefits)

 - Loss of support and services

 You must be ready, however, to have your claim hotly contested by Takata.
-This is why it is vital that you seek advice from a properly trained lawyer.
+This is why it is vital that you seek the best defective airbag lawyer from a properly trained lawyer.
 You may also want to consider filing a class action suit, if you are aware of others who have experienced similar issues with the Takata airbag.

 Get legal help now by registering your claim with us.